Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 • Honour your preferences

-JINC isn't a memory book or diary.
-It's a practical clarity system organised into essential sections:
+JINC isn't a diary.
+It's a practical clarity system organised into sections that make sense in real situations:

 The Immediate Benefits (Even If Nothing Happens)